lornaarmstrong/informatics-large-practical/README.md

 | Task 1                     | 24            | 25       |
 | Task 2                     | 65            | 75       |
 | Total                      | 89            | 100      |

+This included full marks for my report (within Task 2, 30 marks), acting as documentation for the written program.
+This includes outlining the methods, attributes, and providing summaries of the algorithms used, as a technical document.